Nervosys/Botnix/docs/languages-frameworks/dhall.section.md

 # Dhall {#sec-language-dhall}

-The Nixpkgs support for Dhall assumes some familiarity with Dhall's language support for importing Dhall expressions, which is documented here:
+The Botpkgs support for Dhall assumes some familiarity with Dhall's language support for importing Dhall expressions, which is documented here:

 * [`dhall-lang.org` - Installing packages](https://docs.dhall-lang.org/tutorials/Language-Tour.html#installing-packages)

 ## Remote imports {#ssec-dhall-remote-imports}

-Nixpkgs bypasses Dhall's support for remote imports using Dhall's semantic integrity checks.
+Botpkgs bypasses Dhall's support for remote imports using Dhall's semantic integrity checks.
 Specifically, any Dhall import can be protected by an integrity check like: